LiamK21/GH-bot-Rust/README.md

    - Check for Python 3.12
    - Check for a virtual environment named `.venv`
-   - Add a `testgen` alias to your shell configuration
    - Prompt you to configure API keys

 5. Restart your shell or source your config file: